-My craft room is very small and I am sharing it with other storage of the house…. should I say my craft room is inside the store room :p ?
-Due to space constraint, I made use of the wall for extra storage spaces.
+My craft room is very small and I am sharing it with other storage of the house…. should I say my craft room is inside the store room?
+Due to space constraints, I made use of the wall for extra storage spaces.
 Shelves are the best solution for me… I have used up almost all the walls in my craft room (ahem… or store room?) for the shelving.
-I tried to put everything vertically to reduce the foot print so I have more room to walk around.
-My ideal craft room would have an island table, but again, struggling for spacious room, I have to set my working table near to the wall.
-May be next time, when I have a new craft room, I want it to be double the size of this one so that I can have my dream islander…. hubby, do you hear me?
+I tried to put everything vertically to reduce the footprint so I have more room to walk around.
+My ideal craft room would have an island table, but again, struggling for a spacious room, I have to set my working table near the wall.
+Maybe next time, when I have a new craft room, I want it to be double the size of this one so that I can have my dream islander?

-Small sewing accessories like buttons are best store in transparent containers.
-I like the small multi-level containers (see picture 1), each level for each different type of buttons.
-Since I like to sew bags, I used glass jar with lid to store my others bags notions.
+Small sewing accessories like buttons are best stored in transparent containers.
+I like the small multi-level containers (see picture 1), each level for each different types of buttons.
+Since I like to sew bags, I used a glass jar with a lid to store my other bag’s notions.

-Fabric storage is the main concern for may of you who sew and quilt.
-For big yardage, I fold them and stack them up according to fabric type in a hanging shelf inside the wardrobe to keep away dust and damages caused by UV ray.
+Fabric storage is the main concern for many of you who sew and quilt.
+For big yardage, I fold them and stack them up according to fabric type in a hanging shelf inside the wardrobe to keep away dust and damage caused by UV rays.
 For stashes and fat quarters, I fold them into smaller pieces, sort them according to color type, then slot them into an airy stackable container.
-Ideally, 1 container for 1 color, I took this picture before I managed to get another 4 container of the same types.
-For those who live in Malaysia, go to Popular book store to buy it, for limited time only.
-If you have bulky fabric, like fleece, microfiber, towel etc, use vacuum storage bag to reduce the occupancy space.
+Ideally, 1 container for 1 color, I took this picture before I managed to get another 4 containers of the same types.
+For those who live in Malaysia, go to Popular book store to buy it, for a limited time only.
+If you have bulky fabric, like fleece, microfiber, towels etc, use vacuum storage bags to reduce the occupancy space.

-As you may notice, I also made use of all possible places to hang my tools, like embroidery hoop, quilting rulers, dress maker ruler etc….
+As you may notice, I also made use of all possible places to hang my tools, like embroidery hoops, quilting rulers, dressmaker rulers, etc…

 Tips on how to maintain a tidy craft room:

-3. Keep working table empty to spare space for the next session & project.
+3. Keep the working table empty to spare space for the next session & project.

 4. Keep tools back to their original storage end of every session.